LoganDSPrice/teachersmanual-test/how-to-write-tests.md

 What's going on above:

-- The `points` metadata is giving a weight to the spec for grading purposes.
-Default is 0.
 - The `hint` metadata is where we can provide help.
 It accepts a string or array of strings.
 - Keep hints in I18n so that they don't clutter up the readability of tests, and so that you can easily add the same hint to multiple relevant tests: